JoeHalasz/Afraid-in-a-Cave/Asymmetrical-Horror-Multiplayer-Game/Enemies.md

 	Needs to eat rats
 	Realistic look ( same look as the eye )
 	Scream causes insanity
+	When the bat screams the controls are inverted

 7
 	Void enemy that breaks lighting items like flashlights and dims cave lights